JcxAu/ReptilePy/README.md

 Feel free to dive in!
 [Open an issue](https://github.com/JcxAu/ReptilePy/issues/new) or submit PRs.

-Standard Readme follows the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/)Code of Conduct.
+ReptilePy follows the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) Code of Conduct.

 ## License
 [BSD 3](LICENSE) © 2024 JcxAu